-• Feb 21 1867 - PreWW2: General Weygand is born " French Gen. Maxime Weygand is born in Belgium.
+• Feb 21 1867 -WW2 Era: French General Weygand Is Born " Gen. Maxime Weygand is born in Belgium.
 He was one of the commanders who accepted the German surrender at the close of World War I only to advise the French government to surrender to the Germans early in World War II.